 Components of A Project Management Plan

-Several elements are traditionally included in a normal comprehensive construction project management plan:
+Several elements are traditionally included in a normal best construction project management software for small business plan:

 1. Project overview: High-level review of project objectives, scope, and deliverables.